velartrill/velartrill.github.io/orig/kestrel.md

 The Marshal sounds alarmed.
 "Comrade President — those 'Hawks are some of the most valuable tech in our possession, they're effectively a strategic asset—"

 "Your advice is noted, Comrade Marshal," Egret says coolly.
-The Marshal falls silent.
+The Marshal sputters out.

+Let it not be said her reputation is without its virtues.

 "Ambassador!"
 Nishuin bows deeply.
 "Thank you for seeing me."